Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/volume.rst

    Finished Result.

-.. tip:: To see the smoke more clearly
+.. tip:: To see the smoke more clearly.

-   Under the world tab, chose a very dark color for the horizon.
+   Under the world tab, choose a very dark color for the horizon.

 Smoke Simulator with fire texture